In our work the materiality of architecture is thought to be a mediator between human, environment, time and mind, to eventually overcome materiality.

 In a natural environment, the employment of architectural materials is evidently related to local resources, landscape and topography, creating a relationship between inside and outside, individual, community and the surrounding nature.
 In the urban context, the relationship between natural environment, recourses and human life appear rather abstract and even unrelated.
 This abstraction can lead to the perception of the build environment and architecture as cold, isolating and inhuman, with material becoming a physical and psychological separator of all factors and parameters.

 In Cheungvogl’s work, we are interested in the consideration of humanitarian values.
-Material becomes subject to physiological and emotional dematerialization, bringing humans to the centre point of design thinking rather than ornamental materiality.
+Material becomes subject to psychological and emotional dematerialization, bringing humans to the centre point of design thinking rather than ornamental materiality.
 In this way we see material as the supporter and transporter and not only for the means of architecture itself.
 As architecture evolves around human life and is built upon human needs in correlation with its environment, architectural material is essentially a mediator between humans, environment and nature.
 In dense city context, architectural material gradually becomes a replacement of the natural environment and a mediator between individuals and their needs in a public communal space.

 Materiality in architecture is equally connected to anthropology as it is reliant on environmental sciences.